DanielPNewman/DanielPNewman.github.io/_posts/2016-11-27-PhDWordCloud.md

 ---
-title: Using R to create a word clowd from my PhD thesis text
+title: Using R to create a word cloud from my PhD thesis text
 layout: post
 categories:
   - Uncategorized